-First, you must remember that everyone’s microwave is different.
-Some reheat a lot quicker than others so you will need to adjust your time accordingly.
+First, remember that everyone’s microwave is different.
+Some reheat much quicker than others, so you will need to adjust your time accordingly.

 Then stir your sour cream and heat in 5-second increments thereafter.

-If you know your microwave is higher powered and tends to reheat food a lot quicker than most suggested times, err on the side of caution when microwaving sour cream and do so for less time or lower power.
+If you know your microwave is higher-powered and tends to reheat food much quicker than most suggested times, err on the side of caution when microwaving sour cream and do so for less time or lower power.

 So instead of 15 seconds per tablespoon, maybe try 10 seconds the first go around.

-Secondly, no two brands of sour cream are alike.
-For that matter, no two batches of the same brand are ever exactly alike.
+Secondly, no two brands of sour cream are alike, and no two batches of the same brand are ever exactly alike.

 For this reason, you can never guarantee that the sour cream you heat in the microwave won’t curdle or separate.